 Abstract

-Introduction: Poor retention in clinical trials can impact on statistical power, reliability, validity and generalisability of findings and is a particular challenge in smoking cessation studies.
-In online trials with automated follow up mechanisms, poor response also increases resource-need for manual follow up.
+Introduction: Poor retention in clinical trials can impact on statistical power, reliability, validity, and generalizability of findings and is a particular challenge in smoking cessation studies.
+In online trials with automated follow-up mechanisms, poor response also increases the resource need for manual follow-up.
 This study compared two financial incentives on response rates at 6 months follow up, in an online, automated smoking cessation feasibility trial of a cessation smartphone app (Quit Sense).
-Methods: A study within a trial (SWAT), embedded within a host randomised controlled trial.
-Host trial participants were randomised 1:1 to receive either a £10 or £20 voucher incentive, for completing the 6-month questionnaire.
-Stratification for randomisation to the SWAT was by minimisation to ensure an even split of host trial arm participants, and by 6-week response rate.
-Outcome measures were: questionnaire completion rate, time to completion, number of completers requiring manual follow up and completeness of responses.
-Results: 204 participants were randomised to the SWAT.
-The £20 and £10 incentives did not differ in completion rate at 6 months (79% versus 74%; p=0.362) but did reduce the proportion of participants requiring manual follow up (46% versus 62%; p=0.018) and the median completion time (7 days versus 15 days; p=0.008).
-Measure response completeness rates were higher among £20 incentive participants, though differences were small for the host trial's primary smoking outcome.
-Conclusions: Benefits to using relatively modest increases in incentive for online smoking cessation trials include more rapid completion of follow up questionnaires and reduced manual follow up.
-Implications: A modest increase in incentive (from £10 to £20) to promote the completion of follow up questionnaires in online smoking cessation trials may not increase overall response rates but could lead to more rapid data collection, a reduced need for manual follow-up and reduced missing data among those who initiate completing a questionnaire.
-Such an improvement may help to reduce bias, increase validity and generalisability, and improve statistical power in smoking cessation trials.
+Aims and Methods: A study within a trial (SWAT), embedded within a host randomized controlled trial.
+Host trial participants were randomized 1:1 to receive either a £10 or £20 voucher incentive, for completing the 6-month questionnaire.
+Stratification for randomization to the SWAT was by minimization to ensure an even split of host trial arm participants and by 6-week response rate.
+Outcome measures were: Questionnaire completion rate, time to completion, number of completers requiring manual follow-up, and completeness of responses.
+Results: Two hundred and four participants were randomized to the SWAT.
+The £20 and £10 incentives did not differ in completion rate at 6 months (79% vs. 74%; p = .362) but did reduce the proportion of participants requiring manual follow-up (46% vs. 62%; p = .018) and the median completion time (7 days vs. 15 days; p = .008).
+Measure response completeness rates were higher among £20 incentive participants, though differences were small for the host trial’s primary smoking outcome.
+Conclusions: Benefits to using relatively modest increases in incentive for online smoking cessation trials include more rapid completion of follow-up questionnaires and reduced manual follow-up.

 Item Type: Article